 The idea is that these Sites will not be moved to the new SharePoint farm.

-These are the sites that will be migrated to SharePoint 2013.
+These are the sites that will be migrated to SharePoint.
 How?
 That’s up to you!
 Choose the type of migration you think is best for you.

-SharePoint 2013 offers deferred Site Collection upgrade, where the Site Collection administrator can upgrade it himself after an upgrade preview.
+Both SharePoint 2013 and 2016 offer deferred Site Collection upgrade, where the Site Collection administrator can upgrade it himself after an upgrade preview.

-At a granular level, you could upgrade the Site Collection to 2013, then use a combination of export/import to move individual sites.
+At a granular level, you could upgrade the Site Collection to 2013 or 2016, then use a combination of export/import to move individual sites.
 Though this could prove challenging depending on your SharePoint.

 Finally, you could use Sharegate to migrate elements of your structure.
 Again, how you choose to migrate is up to you.